dynarithmic/twain_library/README.md

       C#
       Delphi
       Java (using the Java Native Interface JNI)
-      Macro Scheduler
       Perl
       Python
-      Visual Basic 6.0 (old, but we support it)
       Visual Basic .NET
-      WinBatch
       XBase++ (Alaska Software)

 For example, here is a bare-bones C# language example of acquiring a BMP image from a TWAIN device installed on your system.
 The only additional requirement is to add one of the <a href="https://github.com/dynarithmic/twain_library/tree/master/language_bindings_and_examples/csharp" target="_blank">dtwain*.cs</a> files to the project, depending on the type of application (32-bit / 64-bit, ANSI / Unicode):